jasonbaer/FantasyFootball/README.md

 # FantasyFootball
-Messing around with R to draft the best fantasy football team possible
+Just me, messing around with R to draft the best fantasy football team possible.